stablekernel/aqueduct/source/docs/testing/best_practices.md

 Subclassing [HTTPController](../http/http_controller.md) provides significant conveniences, safeties and behaviors used by the majority of an application's request handling logic.
 Prefer to use this class for non-middleware controllers.

-### Keep RequestSink Tidy
+### Keep ApplicationChannel Tidy

-A `RequestSink` should handle initialization, routing and nothing more.
+A `ApplicationChannel` should handle initialization, routing and nothing more.
 Consider moving non-initialization behavior into a service object in a separate file.

 ### Avoid Raw SQL Queries